A fuel-powered device that can supply electricity to your house during power outages is casually referred to as a home generator

 SELECTING THE FUEL.

 for ratings and characteristics of various systems.
-Among major brands, the Generac's Guardian® and Briggs & Stratton IntelliGen models probably have the lowest cost per kW.
-In my view they are the best buys.
+Among major brands, the Generac's Guardian® models probably have the lowest cost per kW.
+In my view, given their 5-year warranty and a relatively low cost, they are the best buys.
 You just need to pick the right size.
-Kohler and GE are a bit more expensive, but they offer a longer warranty.
-As a rule of thumb, an average house with up to 5-ton central air conditioner typically needs a system rated 15-17kW
+CR magazine's pick in 2013 was 7-kW model 6237.
+Generac now have a newer model 6519.
+However, this size may not be sufficient if you have a central air conditioner.
+As a rule of thumb, an average house with 5-ton a/c typically needs a system rated 15-17kW or greater.

-Here are some lesser known details you need to know when you are selecting a natural gas generator for your home.
+Here are some lesser known details that you need to know when you are selecting a natural gas generator for your home.
 A typical gas meter is rated to 250 CFH.
 This may not be enough if you are adding a large genset.
 An engine will not provide full power if it is not supplied with the fuel amount specified by its manufacturer.
-In this case you will need to ask your utility company to upgrade your existing meter to a higher-volume one.
+In this case, you will need to ask your utility company to upgrade your existing meter to a higher-volume one.
 Also, some older models may require the gas pressure to be greater than the standard delivery pressure available to your house.
 Be sure to check the model's requirements.
 The typical pressure in residential installations is 0.2-0.25 psi (5-7 inch water column).
-If you choose a device that requires greater psi, your meter will have to be changed to a higher pressure one.
-You will also need to install an additional regulator to drop the pressure to the normal level for the rest of your appliances.
+If you choose a device that requires greater psi, you may need to install a split-meter with two regulators.
+One will provide a higher pressure, and the other one will drop it to the normal level for the rest of your appliances.
 The above upgrades may cost anywhere from zero to $5,000.

 has practically unlimited shelf life and it is normally obtainable during power outages.
 In can be used in both fixed and portable devices.
 In my view it is the best choice

 for portables.
-You may also consider a diesel
+Of course, one may also consider a diesel

 Normally, a stationary genset is mounted outdoors on a cement pad.
 Preferably it is placed near the fuel source.
 Many models already come with a mounting pad.
 In any case, you still need to prepare a location that is flat and has provisions for water drainage.
-To prevent exhaust gases from entering the house, locate the unit in a well-ventilated area away from doors or windows.
-Due to the heavy weight, you should request lift gate service when the freight company calls you to schedule the delivery.
-Otherwise, have at least four people present to unload the device.
+To prevent exhaust gases from entering the house, locate the unit in a well-ventilated area away from doors or windows (2018 Edition of NFPA® 37 requires at least 5 feet separation).
+Due to the heavy weight, you may want to request lift gate service when the freight company calls you to schedule the delivery.
+Otherwise, have at least four strong persons present to unload the device.